Thursday, December 22, 2016

 December 8, 2016

 When was it when he knew that he had hit rock bottom?
 Was it the cold steel of the handcuffs pressing against his wrist?
-Or it may have been the unforgiving firmness the double strand handcuff metal that rubbed against his wrist bone that caused his dangling hands to stiffen.
+Or it may have been the unforgiving firmness of the double-strand handcuff metal that rubbed against his wrist bone that caused his dangling hands to stiffen.

 I just arrested this guy.
-He was in possession of crack cocaine.
-Up until this point this lily-white guy’s only crime was wearing a Polo collar shirt and Khaki cargo shorts and white sneakers.
-But in his defense his style wasn’t different from any other white guys in the year 2000.
+He had crack cocaine.
+Until this point, this lily-white guy's only crime was wearing a Polo collar shirt, Khaki cargo shorts, and white sneakers.
+But in his defense, his style wasn't different from any other white guys in 2000.

-Looking at him I knew he was a man in a time and place that is not common for others to be.
-He was, “committing, about to commit or had committed a crime.”
-I approached him as he passed under the only working streetlight, you know, that one light that lit the corner of 5th and Main.
+Looking at him, I knew he was a man in an uncommon time and place for others.
+He was "committing, about to commit, or had committed a crime."
+I approached him as he passed under the only working streetlight, that one light that lit the corner of 5th and Main.
 I could tell he wanted to run.
 But where was he going to go?
 He was a fish out of water with nowhere to swim.
 He was in a pond.
 He was defeated before I even uttered my first word.
 I had won.
 And he had lost.
 His only place to go was in my handcuffs.

 So now here he was in the back of my police car.
-The crack rocks that was in his pocket was now in an evidence bag that I rested on the front passenger seat of my police cruiser.
+The crack rocks in his pocket were now in an evidence bag that I rested on the front passenger seat of my police cruiser.
 I nestled it between my police bag and paperwork.
-My criminal nestled himself in the corner of the right rear backseat cushion and his right shoulder pressed against the passenger door.
-The cost of his freedom was resting not far from him while he stared at me from behind the cold steel partition that separated him from me.
-His freedom slipping by the clear glass windows as I my car drove off passing the very drug house where he bought his addiction that would eventually cost him his freedom.
-The occupants inside the house none the wiser about his arrest and not really caring anyhow because they were paid in full.
-Only in America a drug dealer can enjoy their 4th Amendment right to commit a crime.
+My criminal nestled himself in the corner of the right rear backseat cushion, and his right shoulder pressed against the passenger door.
+The cost of his freedom rested not far from him while he stared at me from behind the cold steel partition that separated him from me.
+His freedom slipped by the clear glass windows as my car drove off, passing the very drug house where he bought his addiction that would eventually cost him his freedom.
+The occupants inside the home were none the wiser about his arrest and did not really care anyhow because they were paid in full.
+Only in America, a drug dealer can enjoy their 4th Amendment right to commit a crime.

 "Where do I go from here," he muttered.